How to Market Your Fixed Ops During a Pandemic and Beyond

 Don’t Let Your Efforts Go to Waste

-While a pandemic poses certain challenges for your dealership, adaptation isn’t as overwhelming as you might think.
+While a pandemic did pose certain challenges for dealerships, we learned adaptation isn’t as overwhelming as you might think.